 But if your finances are in order, it's okay to have a little fun — within reason.
 Here's eight ways to save money while you spend your tax refund.

-The ultimate splurge, a vacation could be just what you need to fully recover from this weird winter.
+The ultimate splurge, a vacation could be just what you need to fully recover from winter.
 Cruises generally provide a good value, since your room and meals are traditionally included.
-All-inclusive resorts are also a great way to save money if you do your research and have no dietary restrictions.
+All-inclusive resorts are also a great way to save money if you do your research, and have no dietary restrictions.

 Can't afford to take an extended vacation?
-Sometimes a weekend getaway can provide all the same benefits, but on a smaller budget and time frame.
-United Airlines, American Airlines, and Delta Airlines frequently offer last-minute, discounted weekend fares across all parts of the country.
+Sometimes a weekend getaway can provide all the same benefits on a smaller budget.
+United Airlines, American Airlines, and Delta frequently offer last-minute, discounted weekend fares across all parts of the country.
 Prices can range from $130 to $220 roundtrip.

-If you can't afford to go away on a vacation, then at the very least you should treat your body to one.
+Can't afford a vacation?
+Treat your body to one instead.
 Deal sites Groupon and LivingSocial regularly list local offers for facials, massages, and other skin therapy packages with discounts as high as 60% off the original price.

-While you could invest in a set of dumbbells and exercise from home, some people need the extra incentive of a gym to work out.
+While you could invest in a set of dumbbells, some people need the extra incentive of a gym to work out.
 Fortunately, the next few months are a good time to join.
-During the spring months, when people are more prone to exercise outside, gyms offer promotions in an attempt to entice new members indoors.
-So wait a few more weeks for a sunny streak in your local forecast and then head to your gym to haggle a cut-rate deal.
+During the spring months (when people are more likely to exercise outside), gyms offer promotions in an attempt to entice new members.
+Wait for a sunny streak in your local forecast, then head to your gym to haggle a cut-rate deal.
 That said, be sure to avoid the sneaky tricks many gyms use to hook less savvy customers into long, expensive contracts.